Leopardus guttulus: Behaviour and ecology

 The southern tigrina preys mostly on small mammals, birds and lizards.
 Average prey weighs less than 100 g, but also includes larger sized prey up to 1 kg.

 The southern tigrina often inhabits the same habitat as the ocelot.
 In areas with a high ocelot concentration, the southern tigrina populations are smaller, due to competition.
 When ocelots are scarce, it allows for smaller cat species, such as the southern tigrina, to have better opportunities for shelters, food, and territory, which therefore allows for a larger population size and density of southern tigrina.
 This phenomenon is called the ocelot effect.

 In 2015, two juvenile southern tigrinas were recorded for the first time in the Atlantic forest while learning hunting skills and capturing a cavy.
 The mother plays an important role in teaching her cubs how to hunt and survive in the wild.

 Threats

-During the fur trade, the southern tiger cat was heavily exploited.
-Today, the biggest threats to the southern tiger cat include habitat loss and deforestation, hunting by local people, road kills, diseases spread from domestic dogs, and the use of rodent poisoning.
+During the fur trade, the southern tigrina was heavily exploited.
+Today, the biggest threats to the southern tigrina include habitat loss and deforestation, hunting by local people, road kills, diseases spread from domestic dogs, and the use of rodent poisoning.

 Conservation

-The southern tiger cat occurs in protected areas, but probably at low densities.
-Currently, a push is on to better understand the ecology, evolution, and genetics of the southern tiger cat to orchestrate a more effective conservation strategy for the species.
-In addition, further research is being conducted to better understand the special differences between oncilla and southern tiger cat.
+The southern tigrina occurs in protected areas, but probably at low densities.
+Currently, a push is on to better understand the ecology, evolution, and genetics of the southern tigrina to orchestrate a more effective conservation strategy for the species.
+In addition, further research is being conducted to better understand the special differences between oncilla and southern tigrina.
 Hunting of this species is banned in Argentina, Brazil, and Paraguay.

 Evolution

-A demographic expansion following the last glacial maximum (20,000 years ago) is thought to have led to the allopatric speciation of the southern tiger cat.
+A demographic expansion following the last glacial maximum (20,000 years ago) is thought to have led to the allopatric speciation of the southern tigrina.